Yes (band): 2009–2015: Second reformation, Fly from Here, Heaven & Earth, and Squire's death

-2015–2017: Squire's death, Sherwood rejoins, and Yes featuring ARW

 In May 2015, news of Squire's diagnosis with acute erythroid leukaemia was made public.
 This resulted in former guitarist Billy Sherwood replacing him for their 2015 summer North American tour with Toto between August–September, and their third annual Cruise to the Edge voyage in November, while Squire was receiving treatment.
 His condition deteriorated soon after, and he died on 27 June at his home in Phoenix, Arizona.
 Downes first announced Squire's death on Twitter.
 Squire asked White and Sherwood to continue the legacy of the band, which Sherwood recalled "was paramount in his mind ... so I'm happy to be doing that."
 Yes performed without Squire, for the first time in their 47-year history, on 7 August 2015 in Mashantucket, Connecticut.
 In November 2015, they completed their annual Cruise to the Edge voyage.

-In January 2016, former Yes members Anderson, Rabin and Wakeman announced their new group, Anderson, Rabin and Wakeman (ARW), something that had been in the works for the previous six years.
-Wakeman stated that Squire's passing inspired them to go ahead with the band.
-Anderson said they had begun writing new material.
-Their first tour, An Evening of Yes Music and More, began in October 2016 and lasted for one year with drummer Lou Molino III and bassist Lee Pomeroy.
-Following Yes's induction into the Rock and Roll Hall of Fame, the band renamed themselves Yes featuring Jon Anderson, Trevor Rabin, Rick Wakeman.
-After a four-month tour in 2018 to celebrate the fiftieth anniversary of Yes, the group disbanded.